 Travel to Jos: Exploring traditional adobe Architecture on display on the grounds of the Museum of Traditional Nigerian Architecture (MoTNA).

-Jos is a picturesque old city defined by a landscape of captivating rock formations, rolling hills and a mild temperate climate with temperature ranges from 21-25C (70-77F).
+Jos is a picturesque old city defined by a landscape of captivating rock formations, rolling hills and a mild temperate climate.

-Though the palette of Jos is a vast expanse of blue, rolling green, speckled grey (sky, vegetation, rock), within the grounds of the MoTNA it transforms to blue, green, red— sky, vegetation, earth.
+Though the palette of Jos is a vast expanse of blue, rolling green, and speckled grey––sky, vegetation, rock, yet, within the grounds of the MoTNA (Museum of Traditional Nigerian Architecture) it transforms to blue, green, red— sky, vegetation, earth.

 Massive red walls jut out from the earth silently and solidly.
 Thick walls dialogue with the sun, absorbing and emitting heat.